Noctem/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 * *Bit size of the DH modulus*:
   This eliminates 2 because the NSA has supercomputers and possibly unknown attacks.
   1024 bits simply don't offer sufficient security margin.
+  It is also preferable to [avoid 8][group-exchange] because its size can be negotiated by the client, but it can be included if needed for compatibility.
 * *Security of the hash function*:
   This eliminates 2, 3, and 7 because SHA1 is broken.
   We don't have to wait for a second preimage attack that takes 10 minutes on a cellphone to disable it right now.

-We are left with 1 and 8, as well as 4-6 which were added in [OpenSSH 7.3][73release].
+We are left with 1 and 4-6.
+Note that 4-6 require [OpenSSH 7.3][73release] or later.
-1 is better and it's perfectly OK to only support that but for interoperability (with Eclipse, WinSCP), 8 can be included.
+5 and 6 are [likely overkill][draft-recommend] currently, but you can adjust the order to fit your threat model.

 Recommended `/etc/ssh/sshd_config` snippet:

-<pre><code id="server-kex">KexAlgorithms curve25519-sha256@libssh.org,diffie-hellman-group-exchange-sha256</code></pre>
+<pre><code id="server-kex">KexAlgorithms curve25519-sha256@libssh.org,diffie-hellman-group14-sha256,diffie-hellman-group16-sha512,diffie-hellman-group18-sha512</code></pre>

 Recommended `/etc/ssh/ssh_config` snippet:

-<pre><code id="client-kex"># Github needs diffie-hellman-group-exchange-sha1 some of the time but not always.
-#Host github.com
-#    KexAlgorithms curve25519-sha256@libssh.org,diffie-hellman-group-exchange-sha256,diffie-hellman-group-exchange-sha1,diffie-hellman-group14-sha1

-Host *
+<pre><code id="client-kex">Host *
-    KexAlgorithms curve25519-sha256@libssh.org,diffie-hellman-group-exchange-sha256</code></pre>
+    KexAlgorithms curve25519-sha256@libssh.org,diffie-hellman-group14-sha256,diffie-hellman-group16-sha512,diffie-hellman-group18-sha512</code></pre>

 If you chose to enable 8, open `/etc/ssh/moduli` if exists, and delete lines where the 5th column is less than 2000.